Curing Commands

 nsp-delete <GUID>

-Delete registered providers with the GUID specified in the registry.
+Delete registered providers with the specified GUID.

 Example: